 - Little or no awareness of danger and keeping safe

 - A requirement for 1:1 support throughout waking hours.

-- Other needs supported through a multidisciplinary approach
+- Other needs that can be supported through a multidisciplinary approach

 In most cases, SEN departments of local authorities will send referrals or placement enquiries directly to the school or to the regional admissions manager for consideration.
 Parents and carers can choose to name Acorn Park on their child’s EHCP.
 When a local authority agrees the school can meet need they will liaise with the school on the behalf of parents/carers.

 Acorn Park will carefully review every referral, consider if they can meet needs based upon the information presented in the EHCP, and where appropriate, the supplementary reports and assessments that can accompany a referral.
 The school will also consider the classroom spaces that are available, alongside the current cohort within the school and our homes, when the referral is for residential placement.
 We may also visit the child, either in their current placement or at home, in order to continue to assess potential suitability for placement at Acorn Park.